felddy/foundryvtt-docker/README.md

 ### Using Docker ###

-You can use the following command to start up a FoundryVTT server.
+You can use the following command to start up a Foundry Virtual Tabletop server.
 Your [foundryvtt.com](https://foundryvtt.com) credentials are required so the container can install and license your server.

 ```console